sonisumit7904/LyriFloat_Desktop/README.md

 ### Installation

-1. Download the latest release from the [releases page](https://github.com/sonisumit7904/LyriFloat_Desktop_Releases/releases).
+1. Download the latest release from the [releases page](https://github.com/sonisumit7904/LyricsFloat_Desktop_Releases/releases).
 2. Extract the ZIP file to your preferred location.
-3. Run the `LyriFloat.exe` file to start the application.
+3. Run the `LyricsFloat.exe` file to start the application.

 ### Connecting to Spotify

-1. Launch LyriFloat
+1. Launch LyricsFloat
 2. Click on the "Connect to Spotify" button in the settings window
 3. A browser window will open asking you to log in to your Spotify account
-4. Grant permission for LyriFloat to access your playing data
+4. Grant permission for LyricsFloat to access your playing data
 5. You'll be redirected back to the application automatically

 ### Opening the Lyrics Overlay